 Detailed market study

 Take sufficient time to collect as much information about your future market.
 Focus on how likely the products will compete with alternatives from the industry on local and international markets?
 Are the competitive advantages of the proposed technology big enough to ensure the success of the project also in a worst case scenario.

 Revision of overall market profit margins

-	The goal here should be to cross-check production cost assumptions and profitability assumptions found in your existing project documents.
-Verification of current market prices and industry standards with local conditions should be carried out.
+The goal here should be to cross-check production cost assumptions and profitability assumptions in your financial planning.
+Verification of current market prices and industry standards with local conditions must be carried out.

 General industry risks

 Some of those key risks include:

 - Risk that the technology is not competitive.

 - Risk of an organization and technology mismatch.